 As a requirement of the application, you must discuss calendar availability and cost estimates with Mesa Arts Center’s Event Services Coordinator, Jaime Kenney, 480-644-6511 or firstname.lastname@example.org, prior to developing your budget.
 Please do not wait until the final week for submission to contact Jaime, as she could be out of town, at a conference, or unavailable to do last minute calculations.
 Once you know your project and have selected a date, contact her immediately.

 The events held at the Mesa Arts Center through the Creative Economy Fund cannot be fundraising events or promoted as such by the presenting/producing organization, whether for your own or another organization or cause.
 Organizations funded agree to acknowledge support from Mesa Arts Center in programs and other means that are feasible and appropriate, such as curtain speeches.

 For information about the Mesa Arts Center visit mesaartscenter.com.
 For facility details and licensing fees/information please click on “Visit” and then “Host a Function” then scroll to “Theaters” and finally to “rental rates.

 All applicants are encouraged to include audience engagement/audience development activities as part of their project, which will be considered in rating criteria number 4 above.

 Please fill out the online application form and upload the required additional documents.

-You are also welcome to use the Word version of the form to email, mail or drop off.
+You are also welcome to use the Word version of the form to email or mail.
 Please make sure to include the additional required documents.